Expat Vets – Why Some Former Service Members Are Leaving the US

 Healthcare is often a major concern for veterans considering expatriation.
 While VA healthcare is generally only available within the United States, many countries offer affordable private healthcare or public systems accessible to residents.

 Veterans receiving VA disability compensation continue to receive those benefits regardless of where they live.
-Some veterans maintain a U.S. address and return periodically for VA medical care, particularly for service-connected conditions.
+Some veterans maintain a US address and return periodically for VA medical care, particularly for service-connected conditions.

 Challenges to Consider